The two roots seems to be very healthy, I planted them and looking forward to beautiful flowers.

 Sun: Full Sun

-The Blue Moon vine is especially famous for it's strong, beautiful fragrance to go along with its lovely blue-violet flowers.
+The Blue Moon vine is especially famous for its strong, beautiful fragrance to go along with its lovely blue-violet flowers.

-The Blue Moon vine is a great investment to a fence/gate, porch, wall, and many other outdoor spaces.
+The Blue Moon vine is a great investment in a fence/gate, porch, wall, and many other outdoor spaces.
 It is important to plant this vine/shrub in a steady area to help the vine grow to its greatest ability.

 Wisteria Plants Are Highly Floral and Fragrant

 Blue Wisteria-Wisteria frutescens